aniafijarczyk/Fijarczyk_et_al_2025/Phyloglm/README.md

-## R script for running logistic regression model with phyloglm from phylolm package for 13 traits.
-The slope describes strenght of assocuation between pathogenicity/non-pathogenicity and the value of a trait.
+## R script for running logistic regression model with phyloglm from phylolm package.
+The slope describes strength of association between pathogenicity/non-pathogenicity and the value of a trait.

-This code run logistic regression for 13 genomic features with 10 repetitions of subsampling.
+This code runs logistic regression for 13 genomic features with 10 repetitions of subsampling.
 Subsampling is explained in "bayesTraits_discrete_models".

 **run_phyloglm.R**